 You may need to raise the money for liquidation costs through the selling of personal assets or via personal finance.
 Alternatively, if you’re selling your company assets to a trade buyer, they may be willing to contribute to some of the liquidation costs.

 Many directors worry about being held personally liable for company debts.
 The good news is you are not responsible unless you have given personal guarantees to a creditor.
-In this scenario you will need to find the funds to repay any debts outstanding following the liquidation.
+In this scenario, you will need to find the funds to repay any debts outstanding following the liquidation.
+Remember that there are ways to manage debts like an IVA.
+If you are concerned about taking that step learn to understand how long an IVA lasts to put your mind at ease.

 You will also be liable for debts if, after an investigation by the Insolvency Service, you are found guilty of unlawful trading, fraudulent activity, or improper conduct.